Largest and heaviest animals: Theropods (Theropoda)

 The largest extant theropod is the common ostrich (see birds, below).

-The largest theropod known from a nearly complete skeleton is the most complete Tyrannosaurus rex specimen, nicknamed "Sue", which was discovered in South Dakota in 1990 and now mounted in the Field Museum of Chicago at a total length of 12.3 m.
+The largest theropod known from a nearly complete skeleton is the most complete Tyrannosaurus rex specimen, nicknamed "Sue", which was discovered in South Dakota in 1990 and now mounted in the Field Museum of Chicago at a total length of 12.3–12.8 m.
 Body mass estimates have reached over 9,500 kg, though other figures, such as Hartman's 2013 estimate of 8,400 kg, have been lower.
+But due to sample bias, it has been difficult to identify what the largest theropod was, thus Tyrannosaurus rex has not been given the title of the absolute largest (heaviest) theropod.

 Another giant theropod is Spinosaurus aegyptiacus from the mid-Cretaceous of North Africa.
 Size estimates have been fluctuating far more over the years, with length estimates ranging from 12.6 to 18 m and mass estimates from 7 to 20.9 t.
-Recent findings favor a length exceeding 15 m and a body mass of 7.5 tons.
+Recent findings favor a length exceeding 15 m and a body mass of 7.5 tons..
+With the most recent study favouring a length and mass of 14 m and 7.4 tonnes respectively.

 Other contenders known from partial skeletons include Giganotosaurus carolinii (est. 12.2–13.2 m and 6–13.8 tonnes) and Carcharodontosaurus saharicus (est. 12–13.3 m and 6.2–15.1 tonnes).